CodeBeamOrg/CodeBeam.MudBlazor.Extensions/README.md

 - MudScrollbar
 - MudSection
 - MudSpeedDial
+- MudStepper

 ## Installation
-This extension uses MudBlazor features, so only need to add this line described below:<br /><br />
+This extension uses MudBlazor features (need to set up MudBlazor if you didn't before), so only need to add this line described below:<br /><br />
 Add the following to your HTML head section, it's either `index.html` or `_Layout.cshtml`/`_Host.cshtml` depending on whether you're running Server-Side or WASM.
 ```
 <link href="_content/CodeBeam.MudExtensions/MudExtensions.min.css" rel="stylesheet" />